dymmond/esmerald/docs/management/directives.md

 ## Create project

-This is a simple directive that generates a folder structure with some files for you Esmerald project.
+This is a simple directive that generates a folder structure with some files for your Esmerald project.

 ```shell
 $ esmerald-admin createproject <YOUR-PROJECT-NAME>
 ```

-This simple directive will generate a tree of files and folders with some pre-populated files that can be used to start a project.
+The directive will generate a tree of files and folders with some pre-populated files ready to be used.

 **Example**: